Makio64/vue-tiny-router/README.md

 ### I Need More Features? 💡
 Feel free to open an issue or a pull request and let's discuss it. 💬

-For pull request, keep everything minimalist as much as possible.
-I wanna keep in shape! 🕺
+**For pull request** , keep everything minimalist as much as possible.
+I want to stay slim! 🕺

 ## Thanks for reading ❤️